michaelbZA/my-website/content/posts/fc-series/02-finance-bean-counter-to-business-partner.md

 Parmenter, D. (2013). *Rapid Month-End Closing for Financial Managers*.
 Wiley-Global Finance.

 Parmenter, D. (2015). *Key Performance Indicators: Developing, Implementing, and Using Winning KPIs*.
 John Wiley & Sons.

-*What has been your biggest challenge in transitioning from traditional accounting roles to more strategic finance positions?
-Share your experiences in the comments below.*